pointandlaugheveryone/kasiopea24/README.md

 My solutions for the [kasiopea programming competition](https://kasiopea.matfyz.cz).
-Looking at other's algoritm implementations helped me so maybe it helps someone else!
+Looking at other's algorithm implementations helped me so maybe it helps someone else!